westtoer/afwezig.westtoer.be/help/guide.md

 ##PDF
 Some pages can be viewed as PDF.
 These however, use different views than the normal webpages.
 They have a different layout, found in
 (app/View/Layouts/pdf/default.ctp) and will have different Views depending on the controller, e.g. (app/View/Admin/pdf).
+Our PDF's are generated with the CakePdf library (found in the /app/Plugin/CakePdf).
+For more on CakePdf, you can view the [Github repo](https://github.com/ceeram/CakePdf)